george-toka/Astrophysical-SPH/README.md

 ## Notes

-* Modify any physical parameters or constants only in `iniconds.jl` to maintain consistency.
+* When setting kwargs, in `iniconds.jl` user input and default values are merged to ensure generation of initial conditions.
 * The CLI interface (`ARGS`) keeps terminal commands concise.
 * Refer to comments inside `iniconds.jl` and `sph_manager.jl` for detailed customization options.